crowdin/mobile-sdk-android/README.md

     }
     ```

+11. In case you have custom TextView with string specified in xml make sure you follow this naming convention `PlaceholderTextView` otherwise SDK will skip this view during inflating process and it won't be translated.

 ## Limitations
 1. Plurals are supported from Android SDK version 24.
 2. TabItem text added via xml won't be updated.
 There is workaround: you can store tabItem titles in your string-array and add tabs dynamically.